adautovjr/ItemsCatalog/README.md

 # ItemsCatalog
-This is an Udacity's React course project submission where I used python's web framework flask to develop a way to catalog and categorize items.
+This is an Udacity's Full Stack Web Developer course project submission where I used python's web framework flask to develop a way to catalog and categorize items.

 ## Requirements